greenstevester/cornerstone/README.md

 * TestCafe - for integration and end-to-end testing
 * Milligram - a tiny css library (<2k) that you can enhance or replace when/if you find you need something more.
 * Non-trivial example code showing all of the key features at work
+* Maps - Maps work with minified production code so that we can develop all the time with code we will use in prod

 ## Usage
 ### Setup